JimmyRespawn/PassionNano/productblog/content/blog/teslawinprivacypolity.md

 hidden: true
 ---

+## Announcement

+Link for Tesla will be on hold since the charge of the API calling.
+You'll still be able to use basic version of Link for Tesla for free.
+The app will not be discoverable or updated until the charge has been lifted.

+Best regards.

+## Policy

 Link for Tesla uses your internet connection to download and update the content.
 It does not collect, use any personal information &amp; share it to third party.

 ## Usage Telemetry